ELTEbioinformatics/mulea/README.md

     `ontology_name` columns contain *gene symbols* of the transcription factors, unlike other ontologies such as GO, where these columns hold specific identifiers and corresponding names.

-# Code of Conduct

-Please note that the `mulea` project is released with a [Contributor Code of Conduct](http://bioconductor.org/about/code-of-conduct/).
-By contributing to this project, you agree to abide by its terms.